riscv-steel/riscv-steel/docs/source/examples/helloworld.md

 Using your preferred text editor, create a Verilog file name `hello_world.v` and add the source code below.
 Change the source code as follow:

 - Fill in the `MEMORY_INIT_FILE` parameter with the absolute path to the `hello_world.hex` file (generated in the previous step).
-- Fill in the `CLOCK_FREQUENCY` parameter with the frequency (in Hertz) of your FPGA board's clock source.
+- Fill in the `CLOCK_FREQUENCY` parameter with the frequency (in Hertz) of your FPGA board clock source.

 ```verilog
 module hello_world (